ImmunityBio Inc. (IBRX)'s price-to-cash and price-to-free cash flow ratios - The Dwinnex

 Revenue Estimates

-According to 1 analysts, the current quarter’s revenue is expected to be $360k.
+In the current quarter, 1 analysts expect revenue to total $360k.
 It ranges from a high estimate of $20k to a low estimate of $20k.
 As of the current estimate, ImmunityBio Inc.’s year-ago sales were $14k, an estimated increase of 2,471.40% from the year-ago figure.
 For the next quarter, 1 analysts are estimating revenue of $20k, a decrease of -42.90% less than the figure of $2,471.40% in the same quarter last year.
 There is a high estimate of $20k for the next quarter, whereas the lowest estimate is $20k.

 A total of 2 analysts have provided revenue estimates for IBRX’s current fiscal year.
 The highest revenue estimate was $1.4M, while the lowest revenue estimate was $430k, resulting in an average revenue estimate of $920k.
 In the same quarter a year ago, actual revenue was $240k, up 283.30% from the average estimate.
 Based on 2 analysts’ estimates, the company’s revenue will be $10.2M in the next fiscal year.
 The high estimate is $20.3M and the low estimate is $100k.
 The average revenue growth estimate for next year is up 1,008.70% from the average revenue estimate for this year.